awsdocs/aws-lambda-developer-guide/doc_source/best-practices.md

 + [Metrics and alarms](#alarming-metrics)
 + [Working with streams](#stream-events)

+For more information about best practices for Lambda applications, see [Application design](https://docs.aws.amazon.com/lambda/latest/operatorguide/application-design.html) in the *Lambda operator guide*\.

 ## Function code<a name="function-code"></a>
 + **Separate the Lambda handler from your core logic\.** This allows you to make a more unit\-testable function\.
 In Node\.js this may look like: